cardano-foundation/developer-portal/docs/stake-pool-course/handbook/grafana-dashboard-tutorial.md

 As you can see it is very simple script with self explanatory code and if you need any other currency to be added first just check out `curl -s https://api.kraken.com/0/public/AssetPairs` as it should return all available asset pairs and add your needed pair in the bottom with respective code(what should be quite easy to do).

-Now we need to make that script executable:
+Now we need to make this script executable:

 ```
 chmod +x <YOUR NODE FULL PATH >/poolStat/prices.sh